 Procurement has not always been viewed as an attractive career choice.
-Chasing down rogue spenders or trying to negotiate lower prices with suppliers is often what people picture when they think of procurement.
+Chasing down rogue spenders or trying to negotiate lower prices with suppliers is often what people picture when they think of a procurement career.

 However, in reality, a career in procurement is much more than that.
 Procurement is now starting to gain a reputation as a major contributor to company growth, with a responsibility for optimizing costs and reporting on savings.
 There is a lot of potential for people already in or thinking of moving into the sector.

-With salaries comparable with other sectors such as marketing, IT and HR and early exposure to senior level stakeholders, a proactive approach from the outset could lead to a long and successful career in procurement.
+With salaries comparable to other sectors such as marketing, IT, and HR along with early exposure to senior-level stakeholders, a proactive approach from the outset could lead to a long and successful procurement career.